realedo/Zeri/README.md

-# Zeri
+# Codes
-Zeri is a work in progress riot api based on python.
-Zeri is strictly ideated for the Italian League of Legends Community
+I store there all my scripts and files.
+The python application is alredy builded into a simple exe you can find in /riotapi/dist/riotapi.exe